Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: A weakly bounded but not bounded class

-where $\norma{S_2}$ denotes the simplicial volume of $S_2$, which is equal to $4$.
-Thus we obtain that $L \ge n/4$; this cannot hold for all $n\in\bN$, contradiction. \end{proof}
+where $\langle -,- \rangle$ denotes the Kronecker pairing.
+Since this cannot hold for all $n\in\bN$, we get a contradiction. \end{proof}

-\begin{myrmk} In the proof of Proposition \ref{notbounded} we use the fact that $b^n$ is a commutator for every $n\in\bN$, but this hypothesis can be relaxed; in fact, the same result can be obtained using only the weaker hypothesis that the stable commutator length of $b$ is zero; the proof is essentially the same. \end{myrmk}
+\begin{myrmk} In the proof of Proposition \ref{notbounded} we use the fact that $b^n$ is a commutator for every $n\in\bN$, but this hypothesis can be relaxed; in fact, the same result can be obtained using only the weaker hypothesis that the stable commutator length of $b$ is zero (see Remark \ref{rmk:hypothesis} for the definition of stable commutator length).
+The proof is essentially the same: if $b^n$ is the product of $r_n$ commutators, then one can use in place of $S_{1,1}$ the oriented surface with genus $r_n$ and one boundary component. \end{myrmk}

-It remains to prove that the class $[\alpha_\bR] \in H^2_\mathrm{CW}(X;\bR) \cong H^2(G;\bR)$ is weakly bounded.
-In this part of the proof we use Lemma \ref{pi-lipschitz} and Lemma \ref{pi-cosets} to obtain a kind of isoperimetric inequality for $1$-cycles in $\ot{X}$, with respect to appropriate notions of perimeter and area.
-First, we consider combinatorial circuits in $\ot{X}$, introduce a purely combinatorial definition for the area of a circuit, and prove a linear isoperimetric inequality for it (Proposition \ref{prop:isoperimetric}).
-Then, we deduce an analogous inequality for cellular $1$-cycles, which allows us to conclude that $[\alpha_\bR]$ is weakly bounded.
+\begin{myrmk} Since by Proposition \ref{notbounded} the cohomology class $[\alpha_\bR]$ is not bounded, it follows that the class $[\alpha_\bR]$ (and thus also $[\alpha]$) is non-trivial.
+We point out that, in order to obtain that $[\alpha_\bR]$ is non-trivial, a weaker condition on $b$ is sufficient: it is enough to assume that the stable commutator length of $b$ is finite; in other words, that there is a power of $b$ which is a product of commutators in $H$. \end{myrmk}